Reactive Task and Motion Planning for Robust Whole-Body Dynamic Locomotion in Constrained Environments: Robust Reachability Control of Hybrid Locomotion Systems

 where $\epsilon_1, \epsilon_2 \in \mathbb{R}^2$ represent the bounds of $\tilde{\mathcal{B}}_{\epsilon_1}(\boldsymbol{q}_{\rm initial})$ and $\tilde{\mathcal{B}}_{\epsilon_2}(\boldsymbol{q}_{\rm final})$, respectively. $p_1$ and $p_2$ denote the locomotion modes before and after a contact switch, respectively. \end{definition}

-\begin{remark} The robustness margins $\epsilon_1$ and $\epsilon_2$ in Def.~\ref{def:finalRobustSet} are in the Riemannian space.
-Thus, a mapping $\mathcal{Z}$ is applied on the states $\boldsymbol{\xi}$ and $\boldsymbol{q}$.
-We design $\epsilon_1\succeq \nu$ and $\epsilon_2\succeq\nu$ such that the robustness margin set overlaps the neighbouring cells.
-Additionally, to account for different levels of accuracy and reduce the conservatism, we allow for non-uniform grids (i.e., non-identical values) to parametrize the robustness margin variables $(\epsilon_1, \epsilon_2)$.
-This non-uniform choice significantly reduces the total number of allowable keyframe transitions. \end{remark}
+The robustness margins $\epsilon_1$ and $\epsilon_2$ in Def.~{\ref{def:finalRobustSet}} are defined in the Riemannian space.
+A mapping $\mathcal{Z}$ is applied on the Euclidean states $\boldsymbol{\xi}$ and $\boldsymbol{q}$ to convert them to the Riemannian space.
+We design $\epsilon_1\succ \nu$ and $\epsilon_2\succ\nu$ such that the robustness margins are larger than the discretized cell.
+To provide different robust margins, we allow for non-uniform sets, i.e., non-identical values for $(\epsilon_1, \epsilon_2)$.
+This non-uniform set design makes the size of the total number of allowable keyframe transitions more manageable.

 Now we describe how to simplify the robustness margin sets based on the closed-form phase-space manifolds defined in Section~\ref{subsection:mapping}. \begin{definition}[\textbf{Phase-space robustness margin sets}] Given closed-form locomotion phase-space manifolds from Propositions~\ref{prop:PSMTangent} and~\ref{prop:PSMCotangent}, the initial and final robustness margin sets are simplified to